-The race is ideal for those training for London, Brighton or other Spring marathons and follows a scenic course around the gently undulating wide, quiet country lanes in and around the pretty Norhamptonshire villages of Fotheringay, Nassington, Yarwell and King’s Cliffe, – so most definitely pb potential!
+The race is ideal for those training for Spring marathons and follows a scenic course around the gently undulating wide, quiet country lanes in and around the pretty Northamptonshire villages of Fotheringay, Nassington, Yarwell and King’s Cliffe, – so most definitely PB potential!

 There will be a high quality bespoke medal and long sleeve technical shirt to all finishers - plus a generous prize giving for leading runners and age group winners.

 Race also includes multiple well stocked aid stations along the route.

 We are grateful to Oundle Primary School for their assistance in staging this race.